rebeccaferrell/CSSS508/Lectures/slides_week_8.md

 [5,] "Wiping cloths properly used, stored, proper sanitizer"
 [6,] "Proper cold holding temperatures ( 42 degrees F to 45 degrees F)"
 ```

+Next week
+===

+Now that we know how to pattern match and process character data, next week we can talk about text analysis in R.

+Homework 6 assigned last week will be due next week.